 X-Ray inspection units ensure the integrity of Dash of Masala’s Sassy Lassi health drinks, as the company expands from Austin farmer’s market to the shelves of Walmart and Sam’s Club.

-This white paper is primarily aimed at Quality Managers and Production Managers in food manufacturing organizations, although manufacturers in other industries may also find it relevant.
-It gives guidance on the essential processes of validation, verification, and routine performance monitoring for in-line product inspection equipment.
+This white paper gives guidance on the essential processes of validation, verification, and routine performance monitoring for in-line product inspection equipment in food making facilities.

 Before you invest in an X-ray detection system, wouldn’t it be nice to test the equipment to see if it meets your needs?
 Fortunately, X-ray equipment suppliers offer a common lab test, called an “application test,” which replicates your production line and scans your sample products.
 You will learn exactly what the X-ray system can and cannot do before you make a purchase decision.
 What do you need to know about the application test?